iloire/asp.net-mvc-example-invoicing-app/README.md

 ## TAGS (change log):

+**0.17**

+ * Bug fixing in proposals.
+ * Bug fixing tablesorter to handle decimals.
+ * Added ProposalDetails field.
+ * Other minor improvements.

 **0.16**

  * Added "proposals".
 Proposals are invoices that don't have an invoice number yet.
 They become an invoice once the client approves it.
  * CSS improvements: added primary style to "create" buttons.
 Added nowrap html attribute to edit buttons td.
  * Added http://harvesthq.github.com/chosen/ jquery plugin to some extra dropdown menus in editor screens.
- * Added some help messages in invoices and proposals
+ * Added some help messages in invoices and proposals.

 **0.15**